ortsed/eia-fuel-costs/README.md

 Analysis of model results showed certain feature values common in inaccurate predictions.

 For coal, chlorine content appeared to be a volatile factor affecting model prediction.
-For natural gas, it was delivery contracts and reporting frequency.
-For other fuels, it was whether the contract was a spot contract or not.
+For petroleum/other fuels, it was dependent on the purchase being through a spot contract or not.

-An analysis of these subsets of data show that the model had better scores in different ways on the subsets.
-Like for natural gas, the model was very precise and beneficial for purchases without a delivery contract.
+For natural gas, the model was very precise and beneficial for purchases without a delivery contract.
 But when there wasn't a delivery contract, it had a low benefit possibly because it had few price spikes.
 Although precision was good.